The 15 Best Types of Roof Vents to Consider for Your Home

 Gable vents are installed on different sides of a house wall instead of on the roof.
 Their primary design is to provide cross ventilation to keep air moving throughout your attic space.

 Most gable vents work well with gable-style roofs because you can place them on each side of your home.
-These vents come in all shapes and sizes, including triangular shapes.
+They come in many different shapes and sizes.

 10. Over-Fascia Vents

-In situations where the wind impacts the roof, over-fascia vents facilitate air intake.
+In situations where the wind impacts your roof, over-fascia vents are an option.
 In this case, shingles cover the top of the vent.
 Over-fascia vents can ventilate your roof and attic if your roof lacks space for soffit vents.
 The holes on the edges of these vents allow air to enter under the roof.

 11. Drip Edge Vents

 Drip edge vents include roofing material that goes underneath your roof’s shingles.
 Their purpose is to help drain water into the gutters.
-The material used to design the vent is a malleable metal—a material that can deform under compressive stress.
-Drip edge vent design may include holes on the sides.
+The material used to design the vent is a malleable metal that can deform slightly under compressive stress.
+Drip edge vent designs may include holes on the sides.

 12. Dormer Vents

-Like other vents listed here, dormer vents facilitate heat expulsion.
+Dormer vents remove hot air from the roof.
 They also include a small screen between their louvers, preventing pests from entering through the vents.
-Since the product can match the color of your roof, dormer vents are a solid selection if you want something stylish and aesthetically pleasing.
+Since the product can match the color of your roof, this is a solid selection for homeowners who want something stylish and aesthetically pleasing.

 13. Hip Vents

 The unique thing about hip vents is that they resemble a pyramid-like structure.
-These vents attach to your hip roofs—where all roof sides face downward toward the walls.
-Contractors generally cover these with shingles.
-Finally, hip vents can be the right choice for homeowners wanting a vent that blends well with the design of their home.
+These vents attach to the area of your roof where all sides face downward toward the walls.
+Contractors generally cover these areas with shingles.
+They’re a good choice for homeowners who want a vent that blends in well with their home.

 14. Felt Lap Vent

-While they’re not a popular selection, felt lap vents are handy if you live on a property with poor ventilation or that is susceptible to condensation.
+While they’re not a popular selection, felt lap vents are handy if you live on a property with poor ventilation or your home is susceptible to condensation.
 These vents are most commonly used on roofs with waterproofing layers and can increase ventilation in existing roof spaces.

-You can also use felt lap vents to bring air flow to your roof to remove any moisture that forms.
+You can also use felt lap vents to bring air flow to your roof to remove moisture.

 15. Dry Ridge Vent